lsst-sqre/sqr-034/index.rst

 Introduction
 ============
-:dmtn:`082` :cite:`DMTN-082` presents a proposal to enable real-time analysis of the EFD data in the LSST Science Platform (LSP). :sqr:`029` :cite:`SQR-029` describes a prototype implementation of the EFD based on the `Confluent Kafka Platform`_  and the `InfluxData stack`_ and reports results of live tests with the LSST T&S `Service Abstraction Layer`_ (SAL) including latency characterization and performance evaluation with high-frequency telemetry. :sqr:`031` :cite:`SQR-031` describes the EFD Kubernetes-based deployment using Kubes (k3s), a lightweight Kubernetes, that allowed us to exercise the deployment and operation of the EFD at the Auxiliary Telescope (AT) test stand in Tucson and at the Summit in Chile while we implement the final on-premise deployment platform.
+In :dmtn:`082` :cite:`DMTN-082`, we present the initial architecture to enable real-time analysis of the Engineering Facilities Database (EFD) data in the LSST Science Platform (LSP).

+In :sqr:`029` :cite:`SQR-029`, we describe the prototype implementation of the EFD based on `Kafka`_  and `InfluxDB`_.
+We report results of live tests with the LSST T&S `Service Abstraction Layer`_ (SAL) including latency characterization and performance evaluation with high-frequency telemetry.

+Finally, in :sqr:`031` :cite:`SQR-031`, we describe the Kubernetes-based deployment of the EFD using Kubes (k3s), a lightweight Kubernetes, allowing us to use the EFD at the Tucson and NCSA Test stands and at the Summit while we implement the final on-premise deployment platform.

-In this technote, we introduce the concept of source EFD for instances deployed at the Summit and Test stands that collect data from the hardware, and aggregator EFD that aggregate data from the source EFDs and is deployed at the LDF.
-The aggregator EFD is meant to be a single place where scientists connect to perform their analysis.
-We describe new components added to the EFD architecture, in particular, we discuss data replication from the source EFDs to the aggregator EFD, retention policies, and options for long-term storage of the EFD data.
+In this technote, we describe the EFD operation with 1) an instance at the Summit to store the data and to enable real-time analysis for observers, and 2) an instance  at LFD that replicates the data from the Summit and store it for long term.
+The EFD at LDF is meant to be a centralized place where LSST staff can connect and perform their analysis without interfering with the Summit instance.
+One of the benefits of the present architecture is to make EFD data available at the LDF with latency under 1 second.

 .. figure:: /_static/efd_architecture.png
-   :name: Architecture for the source and aggregator EFDs.
+   :name: Data flow from the Summit to the LDF.
    :target: _static/efd_architecture.png

-   Architecture for the source and aggregator EFDs.
+   Data flow from the Summit to the LDF.

+The main components of the EFD at the Summit are Kafka, InfluxDB, the InfluxDB Sink connector, Chronograf and Kapacitor.
+Currently, the SAL Kafka producers are not deployed as part of the EFD and are managed by Telescope and Site.
+At LDF, we have in addition the replicator, the aggregator and the connectors to write data to Parquet files and to the Oracle database.

+Also, we describe new components added to the EFD architecture, in particular, we discuss data replication, retention policies, and options for long-term storage of the EFD data.

 The SAL Kafka producer
 ======================

-The `SAL Kafka`_ producer runs only on source EFDs (Summit and test stands) and forward DDS messages from one or more SAL components to Kafka.
+The `SAL Kafka`_ producers forward DDS messages from one or more SAL components to Kafka.
 For each DDS topic, SAL Kafka introspects the OpenSplice IDL, creates the Avro schema and uploads it to the source Schema registry dynamically.
 The Kafka brokers cache the Avro serialized messages, and consumers use the Avro schemas created by SAL Kafka to deserialize them.

 SAL Kafka was an important addition to the EFD architecture, it decouples the EFD from the SAL XML schemas and introduces Avro as the interface between the DDS middleware and Kafka.